 You can share your resources and do God’s work through your prayers, your presence, your service, your witness and your financial gifts.
-Gifts of prayers, presence, service and witness are offered through your participation in our regular weekly Sunday Worship services, our monthly Messy Church or worship opportunities, or through our Loving, Learning, Singing and Serving small-group program ministries.
+Gifts of prayers, presence, service and witness are offered through your participation in our regular weekly Sunday Worship services, our Saturday worship opportunities, or through our other ministries.

 Your financial gifts and those of your fellow CUMC-family members and visitors help in one, or all, of the following ways: by supporting the Annual Operating Budget; by supporting the Foundation through legacy giving; or by supporting CUMC through your regular shopping.

 Our Annual Operating Budget is supported mainly by member and visitor financial gifts, some of which take the form of “pledges” which are annual, written commitments to regular giving.
 Others prefer to not make a pledge, but still give regularly, while still others give as they are able and/or through the scrip program.

 Year-after-year these financial gifts, together with those of other members and visitors, whether made online or by check or cash, keep our staff, our church campus, and the larger United Methodist Church of which the CUMC family is connectional part, a vital and engaged resource in the community, and in the world, in places where we cannot go ourselves.